apache/lucy-clownfish/compiler/modules/CommonMark/README.md

     make install

 The GNU Makefile also provides a few other targets for developers.
+To run a benchmark:

+    make bench

 To run a "fuzz test" against ten long randomly generated inputs:

     make fuzztest

-To run a test for memory leaks using valgrind:
+To run a test for memory leaks using `valgrind`:

     make leakcheck

+To reformat source code using `astyle`:

+    make astyle

 To make a release tarball and zip archive:

     make archive

-To test the archives:

-    make testarchive

 Compiling for Windows
 ---------------------